artjohan/cosmos-odyssey/README.md

 - Make sure that the latest version of [Go](https://go.dev/doc/install) is installed
 - Run `go run ./backend/cmd/server` in the root directory of the project
-- Navigate to the frontend folder and run `npm install --force`
+- Navigate to the frontend folder and run `npm install --force` (the force flag is required because the material table package causes an upstream dependency conflict)
 - Run `npm start` once all the necessary packages have been installed

 ## Technologies